juju/docs/src/en/commands.md

                     - UNITS: total #, and # in each state.

-                    - SERVICES: total #, and # exposed of each service.
+                    - APPLICATIONS: total #, and # exposed of each application.

    - tabular (default): Displays information in a tabular format in these sections:
                     - Machines: ID, STATE, DNS, INS-ID, SERIES, AZ
-                    - Services: NAME, EXPOSED, CHARM
+                    - Applications: NAME, EXPOSED, CHARM
                     - Units: ID, STATE, VERSION, MACHINE, PORTS, PUBLIC-ADDRESS
                       - Also displays subordinate units.

-   - yaml: Displays information on machines, services, and units in yaml format.
+   - yaml: Displays information on machines, applications, and units in yaml format.
    Note: AZ above is the cloud region's availability zone.